codeanitdotcom/codeanitdotcom.github.io/content/kubernetes-volume-part_6.md

 - [Kubernetes Service](https://codeanit.com/posts/kubernetes-services)
 - [Kubernetes Controller](https://codeanit.com/posts/kubernetes-controllers)

 __This is the sixth part of the Kubernetes series.
-In this part try to add more insights into Kubernetes `Volume`__
+In this part I will try to add more insights into Kubernetes `Volume`__

 # Storage Management
 Kubernetes stores information